eddiesholl/user-search/TASKS.md

 # Still to do

- 1. Add support for alternate data paths
- * Add support for scanning booleans and array fields
+ 1. Add support for scanning booleans and array fields
  * Review extensibility
  * Review simplicity
  * Review test coverage